twohunters/TrackingBudgets/README.md

 Type the following into your terminal or command line to copy this repository: `git clone git@github.com:twohunters/TrackingBudgets.git`

+Run `npm install` to install the necessary dependencies, and `npm start` to start the application locally.

 Visit the deployed project on Heroku [here](https://morning-forest-27808.herokuapp.com/).